jakejooyoung/cloud-automation/README.md

 ### Company: ###

-For more information about the relationship between Nopain Products & Gains Research Group [visit npgains.com](https://npgains.com)
+For more information about NP Gains [visit npgains.com](https://npgains.com)

 ### How do I get set up? ###